ocrdu/share-on-steemit-button/README.txt

 All you need to put a simple share-on-Steemit button on a web page.

-- Put everything from the source files' root directory in the directory where the page you want to share sits;
+- Copy example.html, pageblurb.txt, and pagetags.txt from the source files to the server directory where the webpage you want to share sits;
+- Copy the DIV and its contents from example.html into the HTML of your own webpage;
+- Edit the pageblurb.txt and pagetags.txt as you see fit, and remove example.html.

+Note that after these steps I would still be hosting the scripts for you; please also do the following (optional):

 - Put the contents of the "remote" directory in a directory on a server of your choice;
-- Point the SRC of the SCRIPT in the example.html to that directory, and the example.html should work;
+- Point the SRC of the SCRIPT in the DIV you just put into your webpage to that directory.
-- You can then put the DIV and its contents from example.html in your own webpage;
-- Edit the pageblurb.txt and pagetags.txt as you see fit.

 A working demo can be found at https://ocrdu.nl/sosbtest/example.html.